Gold Prospecting Equipment and Gold Panning Supplies and Gold Mining Equipment

 Machines

-After mastering panning, classifying and sluicing, many prospectors want to recover gold easier and faster so they step up to an automatic spiral panning machine, a Gold Cube, a highbanker/dredge.
-A drywasher is used in arid and desert areas where water is not readily available.
+After mastering panning, classifying and sluicing, many prospectors want to recover gold easier and faster so they step up to an automatic spiral panning machine, a Gold Cube, or a highbanker.
 These items recover gold in different ways, but are more efficient and effective at getting the shiny stuff than what you can generally do panning by hand.
 Although these items are a few hundred dollars each, at today's gold prices, you don't need to find very much to completely pay for your equipment (which is built to last), and the rest is pure profit!
-Gold miners who do this more for a living than just a hobby invest in gold trommels.
+Gold miners who really want to move more dirt invest in gold trommels.

 panning for gold